Cyclic olefin copolymer: Packaging

 COC is commonly extruded with cast or blown film equipment in the manufacture of packaging films.
 Most often, due to cost, COC is used as a modifier in monolayer or multilayer film to provide properties not delivered by base resins such as polyethylene.
 Grades of COC based on ethylene show a certain amount of compatibility with polyethylene and can be blended with PE via commercial dry blending equipment.
 These films are then used in consumer applications including food and healthcare packaging.
 Key COC enhancements can include thermoformability, shrink, deadfold, easy tear, enhanced stiffness, heat resistance and higher moisture barrier.
 Common applications include shrink films and labels, twist films, protective or bubble packaging, and forming films.
 Another noted application which often relies on a high percentage of COC in the end product is pharmaceutical blister packaging.

 Healthcare

 The high purity, moisture barrier, clarity, and sterilization compatibility of COC resins make them an excellent alternative to glass in a wide range of medical products.
 Breakage prevention and weight reduction are common reasons for choosing COC in these applications.
 COC has a very low-energy and nonreactive surface, which can extend shelf life and purity of medications such as insulin and other protein drugs in applications such as vials, syringes and cartridges.
 The high UV transmission of COC also drives diagnostic applications such as cuvettes and microplates.
-COC plays an increasingly important role in microfluidics due to its chemical resistance, clarity and unusually high mold detail replication which makes it possible to reliably mold submicron features.
+COC plays an increasingly important role in microfluidics due to its chemical resistance, clarity and unusually high mold detail replication which makes it possible to reliably mold micron-scale features.
 Most COC grades can undergo sterilization by gamma radiation, steam, or ethylene oxide.